Rdatatable/data.table/README.md

   *  `dcast.data.table` tries to preserve attributes whereever possible, except when `value.var` is a `factor` (or ordered factor).
 For `factor` types, the casted columns will be coerced to type `character` thereby losing the `levels` attribute.
 Closes git [#688](https://github.com/Rdatatable/data.table/issues/688).
 Thanks to juancentro for reporting.

+  *  `melt` now returns friendly error when `meaure.vars` are not in data instead of segfault.
+Closes [#699](https://github.com/Rdatatable/data.table/issues/688).
+Thanks to vsalmendra for [this post on SO](http://stackoverflow.com/q/24326797/559784) and the subsequent bug report.

 #### NOTES